-- Fostering an open and transparent workforce integration process by involving all hospital staff and medical staff throughout the journey and making decisions with a clear, ethical decision-making framework; - Ensuring fairness and equity and where possible provide choice to staff; - Treating employees, volunteers, and medical staff with respect and timely support; and, - Minimizing labour disruption by exploring opportunities (e.g. redeployment) for staff.
+- Fostering an open and transparent workforce integration process by involving all staff (employees, medical and volunteers) throughout the journey and making decisions with a clear, ethical decision making framework; - Ensuring fairness and equity and where possible provide choice to staff; - Treating employees, volunteers, and medical staff with respect and timely support; and, - Minimizing labour disruption by exploring mitigation opportunities (e.g. redeployment) for staff.